 - Fairmount is replacing old motors with soft-start motors as possible, to save on electric consumption.

 - Old appliances (including air-conditioners, refrigerators and some hot water heaters) are recycled.
-One of our residents currently provides a good deal of help with this.

 - Fairmount converted to all flat panel computer monitors several years ago to reduce electric consumption.